paul-duvall/100-days-of-code/log-r3.md

         * git remote add origin url
             (Origin is the name of the remote - this is a conventional name for the primary remote.)
             (The URL is provided when a repository is set up on Github.)
+        * git push target-rep local-rep - pushes changes from the local master to the target repository on Github
+        * git pull target-rep local-rep - pulls changes from the target repository on Github to the local master

 #### Project: